ArisPodotas/DSIT-notes/Bootcamp/Notes.md

 # bins: refers to the number of bars that appear (configures the histogram resolution)
 ```
 What are bins?
-the sets that youuse in order to classify the data so one bin would be chunks of values so lump all from 0 to 5 together then all from 6 to 10
+the sets that you use in order to classify the data so one bin would be chunks of values so lump all from 0 to 5 together then all from 6 to 10

 ### Sorting